tsmit291/web_sockets/usingSockets.md

 ```

 *ANGULAR REVIEW*

 What is the difference between...
 - $apply()
 - $digest()

 When should I be using each?
+Hint... you may want to try implementing one of these with your socket code...

 **You're ready to build your first chat!**